-Furthermore, I am a firm believer that most previous historiography (indeed 20th century) had some kind of material base or at least paid lip service to the relationship between base and superstructure.
-In other words the previous historiography whether it was Whig, Marxist or Post-Modernist were in some form refractions of what was taking place in society either politically or economically.
-For example, the rise of the revisionists in the early 1970s coincided with a right wing political movement spearheaded by Thatcher and Reagan.
-This movement gained ground with the final collapse of the USSR which led to numerous theories that the fall of Communism meant that the socialist project had failed.
+This hostility to Marxism was not so much from a historical standpoint but more to do with politics.
+It is no accident that the growth of a revisionist movement coincided with the rise of a right-wing political movement spearheaded by Margaret Thatcher and Ronald Reagan.
+This movement gained ground with the final collapse of the USSR, which led to numerous theories that the fall of Communism meant that the socialist project had failed.
 The most pessimistic expression of these principles came with the End of History by Francis Fukuyama.
 The English Civil War was not the only subject that had a noticeable revisionist trend during this time.
-From the 1970s Studies into the Russian Revolution provoked a similar revisionist backlash.
+From the 1970s Studies of the into the Russian Revolution and French revolution provoked a similar revisionist backlash.

-In my opinion for a piece of work to break new ground has to be more than a well-reasoned argument or a rather large amount of text or have high colour pictures, Adamson refers to the English Gentry but does not actually go into any extensive detail as to the class composition of the gentry.
+Adamson refers to the English gentry but does not go into any extensive detail as to the class composition of the gentry.
 What was its economic position towards the king?
-Adamson maybe a skilled historian but a more detailed description of the class struggle involving his Cabal would have made the book far more precise and concrete.
+Adamson is a skilled historian, but a more detailed description of the class struggle involving his Cabal would have made the Noble Revolt far more precise and concrete.

 Kishlansky accuses Adamson of “tendentious interpretation”.
 Well, you could blame every single historian that has written on the English Civil War of this.
-Historians have the right to interpret the facts or sources the way they feel fit without fear of some form of academic bullying.
+Historians have the right to interpret the facts or sources the way they feel fit without fear.

 Saturday, 15 October 2011

-The Royal Stuarts by Allan Massie is an excellent portrait of one of the most influential families in British history but whether they were a family that “shaped Britain” is very much open to challenge.
-Quite logically Massie starts at the beginning of the Stewarts reign.
-The spelling of the surname was changed to 'Stuart’ by Mary, Queen of Scots, to “stop the French mispronouncing it”.
+Logically Massie starts at the beginning of the Stewart's reign.
+The spelling of the family name was changed to 'Stuart' by Mary, Queen of Scots, to "stop the French mispronouncing it".

-The Stuarts began life as very wealthy landowners from Brittany, France before moving to Scotland where they acquired the hereditary office of 'steward ’to the Scottish kings.
-Massie is correct when he gives such a broad sweep to a family that did span a considerable range of British history, to be exact from the Middle Ages to the Napoleonic period.
+The Stuarts began life as wealthy landowners from Brittany, France before moving to Scotland where they acquired the hereditary office of 'steward' to the Scottish kings.
+Massie book highlights the fact that the family span a considerable range of British history, from the Middle Ages to the Napoleonic period.

-The book is far from an academic account of the Stuarts although having said that this is no Mills & Boon approach to historical writing according to one reviewer “he has the novelist’s ability to conjure up context and background in a brief sketch, the journalist’s knack of summarizing arguments and issues, and the storyteller’s gift for picking out those key actions or remarks that bring a person’s character to life”.
+Massie's book is not an academic account of the Stuarts and if truth be told it reads more like a novel as Noel Malcolm poetically writes "he has the novelist's ability to conjure up context and background in a brief sketch, the journalist's knack of summarising arguments and issues, and the storyteller's gift for picking out those key actions or remarks that bring a person's character to life".

-But there is nothing wrong citing other creative writer’s opinion on his chosen subject.
-In saying that students studying this book should also do some independent research.The book does have its share of mistakes it has been pointed out that Charles I ‘find refuge’ in Carisbrooke Castle, this is not strictly accurate as he was in reality held under armed parliamentary guard.
-Massie asserts Charles 'almost certainly’ did not read Hobbes’s Leviathan.
-But this is contradicted by the fact that was given a manuscript copy by Hobbes himself.
+Other mistakes include Massie citing that Charles Ist did 'find refuge' in Carisbrooke Castle, this is not strictly true as he was in reality held under armed parliamentary guard.
+Massie asserts Charles 'almost certainly' did not read Hobbes's Leviathan.
+However, this is contradicted by the fact Hobbes himself gave that a manuscript copy.

-Perhaps, more importantly, the book does have several weaknesses.
-Massie seems to follow in the footsteps of recent historiography in fact little mention of the vast economic changes that covered the reign of the Stuart family.
-Nothing is learnt of the close connection of the Stuarts to the section of the growing mercantile class that grew up in the 15th and 16th centuries and played no small role in the English Revolution.
+From a historiography standpoint, Massie's book is part of a cottage industry of Royalist studies.
+The book is one dimensional in that it pays minimal attention if all to the profound economic changes that covered the reign of the Stuart family.
+Nothing is learnt of the close connection of the Stuarts to a section of the growing mercantile class that grew up in the 15th and 16th centuries and came of age in the 17th century and played no small role in the English revolution.

-From my standpoint, the most important chapter in the book is Charles 1 The Martyr King.
-In this part of the book, Massie clearly indicates sympathy for his subject.
-For Massie Charles is not a “man of blood”.
-The chapter also lacks certain objectivity, and Massie’s Tory proclivities shine through.
-He takes on board some revisionist arguments.
-Charles was not responsible for the civil war it was nasty parliaments fault.
-Massie uncritically presents the counterfactual argument If Charles had not been so stubborn then things might have not developed into a civil war.
-There is a downplaying of social and economic factors.
+Massie also believes that Charles was not responsible for the civil war it was nasty parliaments fault.
+Massie uncritically presents the counterfactual argument If Charles had not been so stubborn, then things might not have developed into a civil war.